Sorry, no posts matched your criteria.

 The difference between chemical and mineral sunscreens

-We’ve got the full lowdown on *all* of the benefits of using mineral (physical) sunscreen over chemical (synthetic) sunscreens below.
+We’ve got the full lowdown on *all* of the benefits of using mineral SPF below.

-But first, lets look at the actual difference between a chemical and mineral SPF.
+But first, lets look at the actual difference between mineral (also known as ‘physical’) sunscreen and chemical (also known as ‘synthetic’) sunscreens.

-That means that a mineral SPF uses natural minerals (titanium dioxide and zinc oxide) which sit on the surface of the skin to reflect harmful UV rays.
+Mineral SPF does this using minerals (titanium dioxide and zinc oxide).
 In contrast, chemical SPFs use a chemical reaction (using ingredients like avobenzone, octinoxate and oxybenzone) to protect us.

 Here are *all* the benefits of switching to mineral sunscreen